Skip to content

 • test-composite-policy-2 = 25% of max_total_spans_per_second = 25 spans_per_second

-• decision_wait (default = 30 seconds): Wait time from the first span of a trace before making a sampling decision
+• decision_wait (default = 30 seconds): Waiting time from the first span of the trace before making a sampling decision.

 Example: